fvthima/Eliore-Eline-Inc-Law-Firm-Database/README.md

 README.md: Project documentation.

 ## Contact
-For any questions or feedback, please contact Fathima Haris.
+For any questions or feedback, please contact me.